pyeventsourcing/eventsourcing/README.md

 projected accurately into replicas, indexes, and view models.

 **Process and system** — scalable event processing with application pipelines.
 Parallel pipelines are synchronised with causal dependencies.
+Runnable with single thread, multiprocessing on a single machine, and in a cluster of machines using the actor model.

 **Abstract base classes** — suggest how to structure an event sourced application.
 The library has base classes for application objects, domain entities, entity repositories,